RWS/studio-api-docs/apiconcepts/core/defining_an_extension_point.md

 ====
 This section explains how to create an extension point.

-> [!NOTE]
-> This content may be out-of-date.
-To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.

 Defining an Extension Point
 ----
-An extension point is defined by creating an attribute class, which extends the extension attribute base class, ExtensionAttribute.
+An extension point is defined by creating an attribute class, which extends the extension attribute base class,  [ExtensionAttribute](../../api/core/Sdl.Core.PluginFramework.ExtensionAttribute.yml.
 The properties of this attribute class define the metadata extension developers can provide with their extensions.

 Extension developers can now create an extension .Net class, and mark this up with the extension attribute to indicate which extension point it targets.

 Going back to the example, in order to allow message transmitters to be plugged in, we need to define an extension point.
-This is done by defining an extension attribute class, `MessageTransmitterAttribute`, which extends the extension attribute base class, `ExtensionAttribute`:
+This is done by defining an extension attribute class, `MessageTransmitterAttribute`, which extends the extension attribute base class,  [ExtensionAttribute](../../api/core/Sdl.Core.PluginFramework.ExtensionAttribute.yml):

 # [C#](#tab/tabid-1)
 [!code-csharp[MessageTransmitterAttribute](code_samples/MessageTransmitterAttribute.cs#L11-L52)]